SirDank/task-manager/README.md

 # This version has a few improvements in design, displays more info and contains additional error checks!

 # SRC: task.py

-# Also check out the windows executable version!